Hospital system says it will deny transplants to the unvaccinated in ‘almost all situations’

 Weaver did not clarify Tuesday what might qualify someone for an exception to the coronavirus vaccination rule.

-Geitner said in a Facebook Live video that he has spoken with UCHealth and that there is “very little” it would do to accommodate those without shots.
+Geitner said in a Facebook Live video that he has spoken with UCHealth and that there is “very little” it would do to accommodate those without coronavirus vaccinations.

 The patient reportedly denied a transplant, whom Geitner did not identify, has about “12 percent of her kidney function left,” the state lawmaker said Tuesday.
-Geitner said the patient has found a possible donor and that she already has antibodies that fight covid-19 infection.
+Geitner said that the patient has found a possible donor and that she already has antibodies that fight covid-19 infection.

 Geitner also criticized UCHealth for firing unvaccinated staff, who represent less than 1 percent of the health system’s workforce, according to the Denver Post.
-Hospitals with mandates have said they appear to be successful, with almost all employees staying on despite fears the rules could deepen staffing strains.
+Hospitals with mandates have said they appear to be successful, with almost all employees staying on, despite concerns the rules could deepen staffing strains.

-As more than a third of Americans have yet to get a first shot, leaders and companies have increasingly embraced mandates over intense opposition from Republicans who champion personal choice.
-The unvaccinated may face unemployment or more expensive health insurance and in some places are barred from parts of public life such as indoor dining.
+While more than a third of Americans have yet to get one dose of a coronavirus vaccine, leaders and companies have increasingly embraced vaccine mandates over intense opposition from Republicans, who champion personal choice.
+The unvaccinated may face unemployment or more expensive health insurance and in some places are barred from parts of public life, such as indoor dining.

-Then there are the risks of covid-19.
+Then there are the risks of the coronavirus.
 Cases, hospitalizations and deaths have spiked around the country this summer and fall as the highly contagious delta variant dominates, though Colorado has seen less of a surge.
-The state’s current covid-19 hospitalizations remain well below a peak from winter of 2020.
+Current covid-19 hospitalizations in the state remain well below a peak from winter of 2020.

 A recent report from the Centers for Disease Control and Prevention found that people who were not fully vaccinated this spring and summer were 10 times more likely to be hospitalized and 11 times more likely to die of covid-19.

 As covid-19 cases stretch medical resources, being vaccinated can also count against patients in some cases.
-Faced with a recent federal push to conserve monoclonal antibodies, a highly effective covid-19 treatment, some officials have urged health-care providers to give them first to people who are not vaccinated.
+Faced with a recent federal push to conserve monoclonal antibodies, a highly effective covid-19 treatment, some officials have urged health-care providers to give them first to people who are unvaccinated.

 Putting the unvaccinated first can “rub people the wrong way,” Karen Bloch, medical director of the antibody infusion clinic at Vanderbilt University Medical Center, told The Post last month.

-But the reality is clear, she said: Those without shots are far more likely to die.
+But the reality is clear, she said: Those without shots are far more likely to die of covid-19.

 Read more: